top of page

 Reflections on this Awamori

-• Another amazing bottle from Okinawa Shuzō, this one certainly is quite special at 26 years old and really gives a great impression on what aging can do for Awamori.
+• Another amazing bottle from Okinawa Shuzō.
+This one certainly is quite special at 26 years old and really gives a great impression of what aging can do for awamori.
+The maturity brings deep, refined layers—rich caramel, toasted rice, vanilla, subtle fruit, and earthy complexity—that feel both timeless and alive.
+It drinks smoothly and elegantly, with the long aging adding depth without any heaviness or off-notes.
+A true showcase of the category’s potential.

 Bottle label and Information